torchbox/k8s-ts-ingress/docs/tls.md

 be redirected to HTTPS with an HTTP 301 response.
 To disable this behaviour, set the `ingress.kubernetes.io/ssl-redirect` annotation to `false`.

+This redirect only happens when a valid TLS certificate could be loaded for the Ingress, so if you're using kube-lego and it hasn't issued a certificate yet, the redirect won't be done; this allows kube-lego to do the initial domain validation correctly.

 To force a redirect to HTTPS even when TLS is not configured on the Ingress, set the `ingress.kubernetes.io/force-ssl-redirect` annotation to `"true"`.
 This will not work unless you are offloading TLS termination in front of Traffic